 Attendees will receive 0.5 hours of CLE credit and then will be able to answer questions, seek assistance from PILI staff in using the system or answering questions, and interact with colleagues from across the Fifth and Sixth Judicial Circuits.

-This event is co-sponsored by the Champaign County Bar Association and Coles-Cumberland Bar Association.
+This event is co-sponsored by the Champaign County Bar Association, Coles-Cumberland Bar Association, Decatur Bar Association, East Central Illinois Women Attorneys Association (ECIWAA), and Vermillion County Bar Association.

 Advance registration is required to receive the Zoom link for this virtual clinic.
 If you have any issues with the form, please contact Sophia Vagnone by email or at 312-832-5136.